njonsson/euthanize/README.md

 Some memory caching systems, such as [_memcached_][memcached], employ a Least-Recently Used (LRU) algorithm for sweeping the cache.
-That is to say, when the overall size of the cache is at its limit, the items that have been accessed the longest time ago are removed from the cache in order to make room for new items. _euthanize_ is an implementation of LRU for **filesystem-based** caching systems.
+That is to say, when the overall size of the cache is above its limit, the items that have been accessed the longest time ago are removed from the cache in order to make room for new items. _euthanize_ is an implementation of LRU for **filesystem-based** caching systems.

 Aside from caching systems, you may also find _euthanize_ useful for keeping noncritical data (such as personal download folders) to a manageable size.